prashanth-sys/tracking/README.md

  ###
- In the assignment created courier tracking system using react and node.js sqlite3 used API to login authenticated user and routing and jwt token and query parameters
+ In the assignment created courier tracking system using react and node.js sqlite3 used API to login authenticated user and routing and jwt token and query parameters to check the courier parcels and packages etc